All You Need to Know About Bursitis

-Ice and conservative treatments at our center is your best treatment option for an elbow bursitis.
-Call us today to learn about our methods and advanced technology specific for bursitis.
+Ice and conservative treatments at our center is your best treatment option for elbow bursitis.
+Call us today to learn about our methods and advanced technology-specific for bursitis.

 The Olecranon Bursa of the Elbow

-The olecranon bursa lies between the skin and olecranon (bony tip of elbow).
+The olecranon bursa lies between the skin, and the bony tip of the elbow (the olecranon process).
 The olecranon bursa will develop at some point after seven years old.

 Severe elbow bursitis might cause an inflamed olecranon bursa to swell significantly and can easily measure 2.5 cm wide and 6 to 7 cm long.
 A large olecranon bursa can appear as if you have a small golf ball or egg underneath your skin.
 Such site-specific, visible swelling might make it easy to diagnose elbow bursitis.
 However, one should not rush to self-diagnosis or quickly rule out elbow swelling as bursitis, as other more severe conditions like infections can complicate bursa.

 Yes, chronic back problems, prolonged tightness of the gluteal muscles, and trauma can irritate and inflame the ischiogluteal bursa.
 The ischogluteal bursa is an inconsistent bursa between the gluteus maximus and the ischial tuberosity.
 The ischial tuberosity lies in the most inferior portion of the buttocks, directly beneath the pubic bone.
 Prolonged sitting on a hard surface, bicycling for extended periods can irritate the ischiogluteal bursa.
-Ischiogluteal bursitis is also referred to as weaver’s bottom sometimes from the common position that the occupation uses.
+Ischiogluteal bursitis is also referred to as weaver’s bottom, seen in individuals who sit for extended periods.
 We have listed some of the most common findings in persons with ischiogluteal bursitis:

 - Leg pain